mas-chat/mas/README.md

 - Next generation windowed UI
 - Messages can include mentions, links, emojis, markdown, images, and youtube videos
 - Opt-in email alerts of missed messages
-- Infinite scrolling to get older messages
+- Infinite scrolling to see older messages
 - Another view to browse messages by group and date
 - Contacts list with precense information
 - Support for 1on1s, local groups and IRC channels (IRC backend implements RFC 2812)